 The Internet Archive’s Wayback Machine has saved a version from October 2006.

 The following year, it was time for another makeover.
 The site got an orange-red background, articles were now categorized by series and film as opposed to topic and pictures went into a sidebar.
 I was starting to write more original content and T.C. submitted several more stories as well.
-By the end of the year, I felt there was little more to add.

 The site had been hosted under the domain of my parents’ company all this time.
 I registered my own domain, ottens.co.uk, in January 2008.
 The Wayback Machine’s version from that month is a bit screwed up.
 The December 2007 archive, from before the domain switch, works better.